 There is one major type of vehicle arbitration pushed by the auto manufacturer:

 Choosing this route means you will be going up against a panel of arbitrators sponsored by the manufacturer.
 These arbitrators review your situation and can subsequently order repairs, as well as initiate partial or full refunds.

 Sounds like a good deal right?

 Manufacturer-Sponsored Arbitrators Are Not Always Neutral Parties

-When they are trying to convince you this is the best option, the manufacturer will likely tell you something along the lines that they use a neutral third-party company to run the program.
+The manufacturer will likely tell you that vehicle arbitration is done with a neutral third-party company.
 In most cases, these companies are reliant on the auto manufacturer to stay in business.
 Moreover, some of these “independent” arbitration companies are created by the manufacturers themselves.
 This leaves a very clear tilt against the consumer.

 The Arbitrator’s Decision Can Be Used Against You

 You won’t get the chance in court to ask why there wasn’t a third-party inspection of the vehicle.
 You won’t even get the opportunity to ask why the arbitrator decided against you!
-Essentially, agreeing to a manufacturer-sponsored arbitration is like hand-delivering evidence against you to the courts.
+Essentially, agreeing to a manufacturer-sponsored lemon law arbitration is like hand-delivering evidence against you to the courts.

 As lemon law lawyers in San Diego, we get asked this question all the time.